jackscodemonkey/sphinx-sql/README.rst

 Add SQL Comments
 ================

-| sphinx-sql recursively looks for all .sql files under the configured sqlource path.
+| sphinx-sql recursively looks for all .sql files under the configured sqlsource path.
 | It will extract the first block comment out of each file as well as important
 | object creatation lines such as CREATE TABLE / VIEW  / FUNCTION / LANGUAGE etc.
 |